juniordiscart/ImpossibleOdds-Toolkit/Docs/Http.md

 ### PUT Requests

-To upload larger pieces of data on a server you typically use PUT requests.
+To upload larger pieces of data on a server you typically use PUT-type requests.
 They can be used to send over data 'as is', without additional processing, at least not from this framework.

 To setup a PUT request, either implement the `IHttpPutStringRequest` or `IHttpPutBinaryRequest` interface.
 These define the two supported types of data you want to transmit: string or binary data respectively.
 This defines how the server should interpret the received data.